ossf/wg-best-practices-os-developers/docs/Developers.md

 ## General software security education

 * [Secure Software Development Fundamentals Courses](https://openssf.org/training/courses/) - a _free_ course for software developers focusing on the fundamentals of developing secure software, whether it's open source software (OSS) or closed source software.
+Both the course and its certificate of completion are free from Linux Foundation Training.

 ## General guides for projects